 Eleventh and twelfth-grade students generally submit SAT or ACT scores because they have taken the tests and because placement into college-level English and mathematics courses is based on those scores.

 Students who are accepted into the ACCELERATE program based on a letter of recommendation may not be eligible to take either English or mathematics at the college level since they don’t have a placement SAT or ACT score on file.
 However, TROY offers an opportunity to qualify through an ACT placement exam.
-James says, “It’s not a common thing that students do though; they typically just start taking classes aside from English or mathematics and once they have a score on file, we’ll use that to actually place them into the classes.”
+Pritchett says, “This does not often deter students from becoming involved with our program.
+Students are able to choose from a wide variety of courses to take.”

 What Are the Time-Related Savings of Being a Dual Enrollment Student at TROY?